 He goes on to say, “For any organization embarking on building cloud-native systems, these cloud-native APM solutions will be essential for providing the eyes and ears into the highly complex sets of messages that flow between microservices.”

 The report highlights a number of key technologies that exist in the “New generation of APM solutions” that are helping to meet the challenges imposed by cloud native applications.
 These include automation, artificial intelligence (or machine learning), real-time analysis, and distributed tracing, to name a few.
+These next-generation capabilities are based on end-to-end observability.

 Lastly, it reviews a number of APM vendors against these capabilities and provides you the Ovum Rainbow Map for cloud-native APM 2017-2018.